mixxxdj/manual/source/chapters/user_interface.rst

   range.
 If the Kill switches do not work as expected, check the high/low shelf EQ settings in the preferences.

-  **Quick Effect knob**
+**Quick Effect Super knob**
-  This knob (blue ring) lets you control the Meta knob of the deck's Quick Effect.
+  This knob lets you control the Meta knob of the deck's Quick Effect.
 'Filter' is the default.
   Right-click this knob to center it.
 This is equivalent to 'no audible effect' for the built-in filter effects only (Filter, Moog Ladder 4 Filter).
   The button next to the knob toggles the effect.
 It provides the same latching capabilities